 The resulting complex travels to the last section of the small intestine, called the ileum.
 Ileum cells then absorb vitamin B12.
 Absorption is very poor unless the “intrinsic factor” is present.

 As the body ages it often produces lower quantities of both stomach acid and the “intrinsic factor,” thus reducing the amount of B12 that can be absorbed from the diet.

 The vitamins and minerals in food are constantly being used to create and support the life processes in the body and must be replenished from time to time.

-A very small percentage of cyanocobalamin is converted into methylcobalamin and stored in the liver.
-As the body ages, it becomes less and less able to convert cyanocobalamin to methylcobalamin, so use methycobalomin for real results you can feel.
+When ingested and processed by the body, a very small percentage of cyanocobalamin is converted into methylcobalamin and stored in the liver.
+As the body ages, it becomes less and less able to convert cyanocobalamin to methylcobalamin.
+That is why we suggest supplementing with methycobalomin for best results.

 There is no upper limit to the amount of B12 that you can safely take without any side effects.
 The RHP Nerve Support Formula contains the methylcobalamin and other B vitamins you need to nutritionally support your body’s nervous system.